1. Who is the data controller

 - The unified Case Timeline: the /case-timeline page reads your existing past analyses and medication tracker from local storage and renders them as a single horizontal visualization.
 It does not copy or save anything; it is a read-only view of data that already lives on your device.
 Clearing your past analyses or medication tracker will cause the corresponding markers to disappear from the timeline.

-- Pre-appointment prep packet: the prep generator at /prep assembles a one-page packet from data already living in your browser — past analyses, medication tracker, symptom journal, and drug-interaction findings.
-Two new pieces of information you can enter on that page (your next appointment date, provider/clinic name, and visit kind; and any custom questions or generated questions you have dismissed) are stored only in your browser’s local storage under the
+bsc:symptomPatternsDismissed:v1) so the same pattern doesn’t re-prompt.
+You can restore all dismissed patterns from the strip above the chart.
+Nothing about the patterns themselves is sent to our servers. - Pre-appointment prep packet: the prep generator at /prep assembles a one-page packet from data already living in your browser: past analyses, medication tracker, symptom journal, and drug-interaction findings.
+Information you can enter on that page (your next appointment date, provider / clinic name, visit kind; any custom questions or generated questions you have dismissed; and any post-visit debriefs you save) is stored only in your browser’s local storage under the

 bsc:carePhase:v1.
 If you set up surveillance, a second key,bsc:survivorship:v1, holds your surveillance rhythm (next/last MRI date, cadence, and an optional imaging facility name) and your late-effects monitor entries (the category you chose from a fixed list, a 0–10 severity, optional free-text notes, and which entries you flagged for your next visit).
 Both keys live only in your browser; nothing about your beyond-treatment view is sent to our servers, to Anthropic, or to any third party.
 The printable care-plan summary is rendered by your browser’s own print feature and is not uploaded anywhere.
 Clearing browser data, or using the “Clear all data” control in Cookie Settings, removes your phase choice and your beyond-treatment data. - Technical logs: retained for up to 30 days for abuse prevention and debugging, then deleted or aggregated.